becoskie/mongo-scrape/README.md

 ## Features
 - Separate files for server logic, data, views, and routing
-- Features saving articles and notes
+- User can save articles and notes
 - Complete CRUD application
-- By using Cheerios, this app can be easily modified to scrape any site.
+- By using Cheerios, this app can be easily modified to scrape any site

 ## The Build